BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-09-01-kubernetes-prescaling-we-open-source-our-solution.md

       targetValue: 10
 ```

-You will be able to control the start and end time of your prescaling and the minimum number of pods you want during this window.
-Please note that if the number of pods you want for prescaling is less than the current number of pods, the solution will not downscale the application and the HPA will continue to behave as usual.
+We are able to control the start and end time of the prescaling and the minimum number of pods we want during this window.
+Please note that if the number of pods we want for prescaling is less than the current number of pods, the solution will not downscale the application and the HPA will continue to behave as usual.

 ### One-time events

-You can also record one-off events.
+We can also record one-off events.
 For example, at Bedrock Streaming, during an important soccer match, we will record a special event in a Custom Resource Definition.
 One-time events allow to prescale all applications having annotations on their hpa by multiplying their prescaling minimum replicas (`annotations.scaling.exporter.replica.min`) by the multiplier of the event in question.

 To record a one-time event, an OpenAPI UI (formerly known as Swagger) is exposed by the prescaling exporter at the url `/swagger/index.html`.
-You can also register a new event from here or directly by making an api call to the following address `/api/v1/events/`.
+We can also register a new event from here or directly by making an api call to the following address `/api/v1/events/`.

 ![Screenshot POST prescaling event](/images/posts/2022-09-01-kubernetes-prescaling-we-open-source-our-solution/post-prescaling-event.png)